MaastrichtU-IDS/fair-enough-metrics/README.md

 ## ➕ Contribute a new FAIR Metrics Tests

-You can easily use this repository to develop and publish new FAIR metrics tests.

 ℹ️ You are welcome to submit a pull request to propose to add your tests to our API in production: https://metrics.api.fair-enough.semanticscience.org

 1. Fork this repository
+1. Clone your forked repository
-2. Use the existing tests python files in the `metrics` folder to start writing FAIR metrics tests!
+2. Copy duplicate an existing test file in the `metrics` folder,  and modify it to define your FAIR metrics tests!
-3. Start your FAIR metrics tests API with `docker-compose up`!
+3. Start your FAIR metrics tests API with `docker-compose up` to test if your FAIR metric test works as expected
+3. Send us a pull request to integrate your test to our API at https://metrics.api.fair-enough.semanticscience.org
+3. Once your test is published, register it in existing FAIR evaluation services.

 ## 🧑‍💻 Deploy the API